Robert Harlander

 You will learn the concepts of the gradient flow, effective field theories, flavor physics, and perturbative calculations.
 We are working in close cooperation with lattice experts on this topic, so you will also get insight into this field.

-Related publications from our group: Examples for previous master’s theses on this topic:
+Examples for previous master’s theses in this field

 • Jonas Kohnen (October 2023, RWTH Aachen)